 Tony believes in “vibrant businesses, vibrant community”, and recognises the importance of the role Chamber plays in the local business and wider community.
 He is confident that he is able to add value by getting involved in the chamber governing body and contributing to its members’ success.

-Ryan Welsh (WRMK Lawyers) – Board member – re-standing for election
+Ryan Welsh (WRMK Lawyers) – Board member – 2nd year in office

 Ryan is currently an associate with the law firm WRMK Lawyers (formerly Webb Ross McNab Kilpatrick) and practices in areas of law that constantly bring him in to contact with a wide cross-section of business people who operate in a broad range of enterprises.
 The experience gained from acting for these commercial clients provides an insight into the issues that business people face.
 This area of law brings Ryan into contact with not only the client but also many other professionals including accountants, valuers, financial advisers, surveyors to name a few, as well as local and central government agencies.
 Ryan has built up an extensive network of contacts with whom he has a very good rapport.